Luz/sega-rom-reader/README.md

 # sega-rom-reader
-This reader for "sega mega drive" ROMs directly accesses the games by using the 5V-tolerant "Teensy 3.5".
+This reader/writer for "sega mega drive" ROMs directly accesses the games by using the 5V-tolerant "Teensy 3.5".

 ## Pictures of the reader:
 Reader: Teensy 3.5 and the socket for the cartridge